ysyk2021/the-power-of-discipline-in-effective-time-management/src/chapter-5-1.md

-Chapter: Using Productivity Apps and Software
+Using Productivity Apps and Software
 =============================================

 In today's digital age, a wide range of productivity apps and software are available to assist individuals in managing their time effectively.
 In this chapter, we will explore the benefits of using productivity apps and software and discuss some popular options that can enhance our time management practices.